 Further along the Causeway Coast in County Antrim, you’ll arrive in the coastal village of Glenarm.
 Here you can visit Glenarm Castle, ancestral home of the McDonnells, Earls of Antrim.
 With its glorious walled garden packed full of natural and manmade features, enjoy refreshments in the charming tea-room in the 19th century Mushroom House before setting off to explore this harbour village.

 Glenarm was once an important trading port with Scotland, reflected in its large and sturdy harbour wall and quays which now enclose a fully equipped and popular sailing marina.
-If you're not staying in a berth in the harbour, land-lubbers are very welcome at the Water’s Edge Guesthouse (5*) overlooking the sea just along from the harbour itself.
-There’s also a café here, so you can tuck and watch the world and the boats go by.
+If you're not staying in a berth in the harbour, land-lubbers are very welcome at the Glenarm Castle Glamping pods, overlooking the sea, along from the harbour itself.
+There’s also a café at nearby Glenarm Castle which serves delicious sweet treats and lunch, or make use of the on-site fire pit and wood-fired hot tub for a memorable overnight stay.

 Cushendun, County Antrim